mobamba7447/CongressionalAppChallengePandemic/README.md

 # CongressionalAppChallengePandemic
-Our submission to the Congressional App Challenge: Beyond Science
+Our submission to the Congressional App Challenge: Beyond Research